 There are some concerns about the grass topper being 'poor quality.'
 But there are alternative grasses you can use with the system, for example, a premium synthetic grass like Pet Zen or replacement grass pads.
 If you want more odor control, the Pee Pod can also hold Wee Sponge Powder, a powder that absorbs the pee and turns it immediately into a gel that traps odors.
 It seems to work well on odors and may be a great option to try.

 The PetZoom Pet Park Deluxe 3-Piece Dog Relief System and the PETMAKER Puppy Potty Trainer are less sophisticated, but are similar in concept, so you might want to take a look at them to see if one of them might meet your needs.

 The PAW Puppy Potty Trainer is a popular three-layer system that includes 1) an artificial grass layer that is non-toxic and odor-resistent; 2) a plastic drain; and 3) a base that collects the urine.
 It's easy to clean - all parts are washable with soap and water.

 The PAW Puppy comes in small and medium sizes.
 Both sizes are suitable for small dogs of both genders and, possibly, okay for medium females.
 You can purchase a double small pack or a double medium pack.
 The doubles are a good bet.
 For larger dogs, you can attach multiple Potty Trainers together.

 With one of these top 5+ best doggy potty solutions, you don't need to have your life controlled by your dog's bathroom schedule any more.
-So make the investment and try one or two of them out to see which will work best for your dog.
 In addition to the training instructions that accompany some of the above dog potties, there are some really good training ideas on the web that will help your dog learn to use his potty: I like Training an older dog to use an indoor dog potty by Doggy In The City.